Don Shave's Ancestral Family Tree

 Birth12 August 1615Henry Kimball was born on 12 August 1615 in Rattlesden, Suffolk County, England (Tudor), EuropeG.

-Death12 August 1676He died on 12 August 1676 at age 61 in Wenham, County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G. The cause of his death (at the age of 61) on Wednesday, August 12th, 1676 is not known-surviving in 1676 was difficult & it occurred in the pre-1776 Colony of Massachusetts Bay
+Death12 August 1676He died on 12 August 1676 at age 61 in Wenham, Colonial County of Essex, The Colony of Massachusetts Bay, British Colonial America (North America)G. The cause of his death (at the age of 61) on Wednesday, August 12th, 1676 is not known-surviving in 1676 was difficult & it occurred in the pre-1776 Colony of Massachusetts Bay

 Person SourceHenry Kimball had person sources.1